DiansSopandi/api-avrin-crud/README.md

 6. alternative to test without postman, just type http://http://localhost:8000/APIDocs, this link use swagger library to documentation the API and viola, you can play the CRUD action

-   thank you - this for averin test
+   thank you - averin test

 ## Installation